Isehara, Kanagawa: Climate

-Isehara has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Isehara has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Isehara is 14.6 °C. The average annual rainfall is 1906 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.2 °C, and lowest in January, at around 2.9 °C.

 Demographics

-Per Japanese census data, the population of Isehara has grown steadily over the past 60 years.
+Per Japanese census data, the population of Isehara has recently plateaued after several decades of strong growth.

 History

 The area of present-day Isehara City was part of several large shōen in Sagami Province during the Kamakura period.
 During the Edo period, it was nominally part of Odawara Domain, although large portions were tenryō territory controlled by the shōgun in Edo through various hatamoto.

 After the Meiji Restoration and with the establishment of the district system in 1878, the area came under the control of Ōsumi District (大住郡, Ōsumi-gun), Kanagawa Prefecture and became Isehara Town on April 1, 1889 with the establishment of the modern municipalities system.
 On March 26, 1896, Ōsumi District and Yurugi District were merged to create Naka District.
 The town began to experience rapid growth after the opening of Isehara Station on the Odakyu Electric Railway on April 1, 1929.
 On December 21, 1954, the town expanded through merger with neighboring Oyama Town and three villages.
 Its area expanded further on September 30, 1956, through annexation of a portion of neighboring Okazaki Village.
 Isehara was elevated to city status on March 1, 1971.